BoD/a/README.md

 ## Features

-Probably the fastest way to launch an app on Android:
+Probably the simplest and quickest way to launch apps:

 - Lists apps and favorite contacts
 - Most used ones appear at the top of the list